×

 • Kurdish is spoken as a national language in: Azerbaijan, Georgia, Iran, Iraq, Syria, Turkey.

 You will also get to know the continents where Serbian and Kurdish speaking countries lie.
-Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Kurdish language is not available.
+Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Kurdish language is 14.
 Find all the information about these languages on Serbian and Kurdish.

 Serbian and Kurdish Language History